Tajik alphabet: Latin alphabet

 The unusual character Ƣ is called Gha and represents the phoneme /ʁ/.
-The character is found in Yañalif, the Common Turkic Alphabet in which most non-Slavic languages of the Soviet Union were written until the late 1930s.
+The character is found in Yañalif in which most non-Slavic languages of the Soviet Union were written until the late 1930s.
 The Latin alphabet is not widely used today, although its adoption is advocated by certain groups.

-Cyrillic
+Cyrillic script

 The Cyrillic script was introduced in Tajik Soviet Socialist Republic in the late 1930s, replacing the Latin script that had been used since the October Revolution.
 After 1939, materials published in Persian in the Persian alphabet were banned from the country.
 The alphabet below was supplemented by the letters Щ and Ы in 1952.